 7. 4 in annexe, 2 on ground floor.

-all year except Christmas and 3 weeks Nov, restaurant closed Sun–Wed in winter months.
+all year except 3 weeks Nov, Christmas and New Year, restaurant closed Sun–Wed in winter months, Sun–Tues in summer.

 in bar and restaurant at mealtimes.